MitchForest/notechat/.pm/epics/epic-1.8-ai-inline/AI.md

 **Goal**: Implement three AI-powered features in the editor: Ghost Completions, Bubble Menu AI Commands, and AI Assistant Panel.

+NOTE: We will invoke AI with a space on a new line instead of /ai "Write, press 'space' for AI, '/' for commands..."

 **Duration**: 5-7 days
 **Team**: 1-2 developers
 **Priority**: High